fhd/scheme.js/README.md

 ### From the browser

-Just open _repl.html_ in a browser.
+Just open _browser-repl/index.html_ in a browser.

 ### From the command-line